-General Howard told them in effect that they had no rights, no voice in the matter: they had only to obey.
+General Howard told them, in effect, that they had no rights, no voice in the matter: they had only to obey.
 Although some of the lesser chiefs counseled revolt then and there, Joseph maintained his self-control, seeking to calm his people, and still groping for a peaceful settlement of their difficulties.
-He finally asked for thirty days’ time in which to find and dispose of their stock, and this was granted.
+He finally asked for 30 days to find and dispose of their stock, which was granted.

-Joseph steadfastly held his immediate followers to their promise, but the land-grabbers were impatient and did everything in their power to bring about an immediate crisis so as to hasten the eviction of the Indians.
-Depredations were committed, and finally, the Indians, or some of them, retaliated, which was just what their enemies had been looking for.
-There might be a score of white men murdered among themselves on the frontier and no outsider would ever hear about it, but if one were injured by an Indian –“Down with the bloodthirsty savages!” was the cry.
+Joseph steadfastly held his immediate followers to their promise, but the land-grabbers were impatient and did everything in their power to bring about an immediate crisis to hasten the eviction of the Indians.
+Depredations were committed, and finally, the Indians, or some of them, retaliated, which was what their enemies had been looking for.
+There might be a score of white men murdered among themselves on the frontier, and no outsider would ever hear about it, but if an Indian injured one –“Down with the bloodthirsty savages!” was the cry.

-Joseph told me that during all of those thirty days a tremendous pressure was brought upon him by his own people to resist the government order.
+Joseph told me that during all of those 30 days, tremendous pressure was brought upon him by his people to resist the government order.
 “The worst of it was,” said he, “that everything they said was true; besides” — he paused for a moment — “it seemed very soon for me to forget my father’s dying words, ‘Do not give up our home!'”
 Knowing as I do just what this would mean to an Indian, I felt for him deeply.

-Among the opposition leaders were Too-hul-hul-sote, White Bird, and Looking Glass, all of them strong men and respected by the Indians; while on the other side were men built up by emissaries of the government for their own purposes and advertised as “great friendly chiefs.”
+Among the opposition leaders were Too-hul-hul-sote, White Bird, and Looking Glass, all strong men and respected by the Indians.
+On the other side were men built up by emissaries of the government for their own purposes and advertised as “great friendly chiefs.”
 As a rule, such men are unworthy, and this is so well known to the Indians that it makes them distrustful of the government’s sincerity at the start.
 Moreover, while Indians unqualifiedly say what they mean, the whites have a hundred ways of saying what they do not mean.

-The center of the storm was this simple young man, who so far as I can learn had never been upon the warpath, and he stood firm for peace and obedience.
-As for his father’s sacred dying charge, he told himself that he would not sign any papers, he would not go of his free will but from compulsion and this was his excuse.
+The center of the storm was this simple young man, who, so far as I can learn, had never been upon the warpath, and he stood firm for peace and obedience.
+As for his father’s sacred dying charge, he told himself that he would not sign any papers, he would not go out of his free will but from compulsion, and this was his excuse.

-However, the whites were unduly impatient to clear the coveted valley, and by their insolence, they aggravated to the danger point an already strained situation.
-The murder of an Indian was the climax and this happened in the absence of the young chief.
+However, the whites were unduly impatient to clear the coveted valley, and they aggravated an already strained situation to the danger by their insolence.
+The murder of an Indian was the climax, which happened in the young chief’s absence.
 He returned to find the leaders determined to die fighting.
-The nature of the country was in their favor and at least they could give the army a chase, but how long they could hold out they did not know.
+The nature of the country was in their favor, and at least they could give the army a chase, but how long they could hold out, they did not know.
 Even Joseph’s younger brother Ollicut was won over.
 There was nothing for him to do but fight, and then and there began the peaceful Joseph’s career as a general of unsurpassed strategy in conducting one of the most masterly retreats in history.

-This is not my judgment, but the unbiased opinion of men whose knowledge and experience fit them to render it.
-Bear in mind that these people were not scalp hunters like the Sioux, Cheyenne, and Ute, but peaceful hunters and fishermen.
+This is not my judgment but the unbiased opinion of men whose knowledge and experience fit them to render it.
+Remember that these people were not scalp hunters like the Sioux, Cheyenne, and Ute but peaceful hunters and fishermen.
 The first council of war was a strange business to Joseph.
 He had only this to say to his people:

 “I have tried to save you from suffering and sorrow.
 Resistance means all of that.
 We are few.
 They are many.
 You can see all we have at a glance.
 They have food and ammunition in abundance.
 We must suffer great hardship and loss.”
 After this speech, he quietly began his plans for the defense.